 No Question Details 4.
-Have you considered the available evidence?
-Pupils living more than 2 miles from school (aged 7 and under) or 3 miles (aged 8 and over) are legally entitled to free transport and are provided with a bus pass.
+Have you considered the available Pupils living more than 2 miles from school (aged 7 and under) or 3 miles (aged 8 and over) are legally entitled to free transport and are provided with a bus pass. evidence?
 The number of pupils currently eligible for discretionary transport on religion / faith grounds and paying a contribution towards the cost of transport is 62.
 The number of pupils currently eligible for discretionary transport to a selective school and paying a contribution towards the cost of transport is 42.
-Parents currently pay £490; the full cost of an annual Stagecoach bus pass is currently £575.
+Parents currently pay £490; the full cost of an annual Stagecoach bus pass is currently Parents currently pay £490; the full cost of an annual Stagecoach bus pass is currently £575.
 At the moment, parents with a second child receiving this discretionary transport get a 50% discount in their contribution and third children within a family travel free.
 This discounted travel affects very few pupils.
 The greatest impact will be on post-16 students, some of whom will need to finance their own travel pass at a higher cost than they are currently paying.
 48 students attending school sixth forms from low income families currently receive a substantial transport subsidy, paying £100 towards the cost of an annual bus pass.
 Approximately 90 students purchase discretionary passes at a cost of £490 per year.
-1026 students on low income attending South Devon College receive free passes funded entirely by the College so these students will not be affected by this proposal.
+1026 students on low income attending South Devon College receive free passes funded entirely by the College

+No Question Details so these students will not be affected by this proposal.
 A further 356 students attending South Devon College receive a discretionary transport subsidy provided in part by Torbay Council and partly by the College.
 They pay an annual contribution that varies according to the number of days they attend.

-No Question Details Bursaries are now available for post-16 students in care, leaving care or in receipt of some income support.
+Bursaries are now available for post-16 students in care, leaving care or in receipt of some income support.
 Discretionary bursaries are available for other students to help with costs such as transport.
 These are distributed directly by post-16 institutions.
-From September 2013, all secondary schools across Torbay will offer post-16 provision.
+From September 2013, it is likely that all secondary schools across Torbay will offer post-16 provision.
 Students will therefore have the option of studying locally.
-A number of other Local Authorities across the country are removing discretionary transport subsidies 5.
-How have you consulted on the proposal?
+A number of other Local Authorities across the country are removing discretionary transport subsidies.
+5. How have you consulted on the proposal?
 This proposal is being considered the Overview and Scrutiny Priorities and Resources Panel on the 15 th January 2013.
 The panel have invited members of the public and stakeholder organisations to attend and make representations if they wish to do so.
-Council is being asked in principle to approve this policy, however once the consultation has taken place then it will need to be considered finally by Full Council 6.
-Outline the key findings To be completed following the consultation activity and the meeting of the Priorities and Resources Panel in January 2013.
-7. What amendments may be required as a result of the consultation?
-Has feedback from the consultation and engagement process identified any changes required to the proposal?
-Have you had to alter your decision and look at alternative options?
-To be completed following the consultation activity and the meeting of the Priorities and Resources Panel in January 2013.
-Bursaries are available for post-16 students who meet qualifying criteria.
-These are administered directly by schools / colleges.
+Council at this stage in the budget process is being asked to approve this policy in 'principle,' as no consultation has as yet taken place.
+This consultation will take place over the next few months and the decision will be placed before Council for a final decision.
+6. Outline the key findings This section will be updated as to the outcome of the consultation once this has taken place and before the Council makes a final decision on this proposal.
+Priorities and Resources: Representations made at the Priorities & Resources (Overview & Scrutiny) Panel: "Transport is a key barrier to participation" "the reduction in funds is inevitably going to lead to some loss of patronage on bus services as parents and students decide to either relocate or find alternative means of transport such as the car" "Several of the routes, particularly for South Devon College, only run at the start and end of the day there is no scope for minor reductions.
+Withdrawing a route would of course disadvantage all students, not just those who are receiving the support"